Cheaha Challenge Gran Fondo

-The Northeast Alabama Bicycle Association (NEABA) is honored to again host the qualifiers for 2020 UCI Gran Fondo and Time Trial World Championships to be held September 9-12, 2020 in Vancouver, Canada.
+The Northeast Alabama Bicycle Association (NEABA) is honored to again host the qualifiers for 2021 UCI Gran Fondo and Time Trial World Championships to be held September 2021 in Bosnia, Herzegovina.

 We are thrilled the UCI has chosen our rides and look forward to again inviting cyclists from all over the world to visit our little corner of the world on the weekend of May 14 & 15, 2022.

 Saturday, May 14: Cheaha Challenge Time Trial, Eubanks Welcome Center, Piedmont, AL

 The 12 mile course is flat and fast, held on the Chief Ladiga Trail, a paved rails-to-trail, from Piedmont to Jacksonville, and is the qualifier for all age groups.
 (Note: Our TT is also the AL/GA State Championship, and we have a Junior Division for that championship.
 See all TT details on the TT page.)

 Sunday, May 15: Cheaha Challenge Gran Fondo Century is the qualifier for all age groups.